 Outline the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients when using diazepam.

-Diazepam HAs FDA approvAL for the management of anxiety disorders, short-term relief of anxiety symptoms, spasticity associated with upper motor neuron disorders, adjunct therapy for muscle spasms, preoperative anxiety relief, management of certain refractory epilepsy patients and adjunct in severe recurrent convulsive seizures, and an adjunct in status epilepticus.
-Off label (non-FDA approved) use for diazepam includes sedation in the ICU and short-term treatment of spasticity in children with cerebral palsy.
+Diazepam is FDA approved for the management of anxiety disorders, short-term relief of anxiety symptoms, spasticity associated with upper motor neuron disorders, adjunct therapy for muscle spasms, preoperative anxiety relief, management of certain refractory epilepsy patients and adjunct in severe recurrent convulsive seizures, and an adjunct in status epilepticus.
+Off-label (non-FDA approved) use for diazepam includes sedation in the ICU and short-term treatment of spasticity in children with cerebral palsy.

 Mechanism of Action

 Benzodiazepines exert their effects by facilitating the activity of gamma-aminobutyric acid(GABA) at various sites.
 Specifically, benzodiazepines bind at an allosteric site at the interface between the alpha and gamma subunits on GABA-A receptor chloride ion channels.
 The allosteric binding of diazepam at the GABA-A receptor leads to an increase in the frequency at which the chloride channel opens, leading to an increased conductance of chloride ions.
 This shift in charge leads to a hyperpolarization of the neuronal membrane and reduced excitability of the neuron.

 Specifically, the allosteric binding within the limbic system leads to the anxiolytic effects seen with diazepam.
 Allosteric binding within the spinal cord and motor neurons is the primary mediator of the myorelaxant effects seen with diazepam.
 Mediation of the sedative, amnestic, and anticonvulsant effects of diazepam is through receptor binding within the cortex, thalamus, and cerebellum.